awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 If you connect using the latest Amazon Redshift ODBC drivers \(version 1\.3\.7\.1000 or later\), you can skip this section\.
 To download the latest drivers, see [Configuring an ODBC connection](configure-odbc-connection.md)\.

 You might need to update your current trust root CA certificates to continue to connect to your clusters using SSL\.
-For more information, see [Transitioning to ACM certificates for SSL connections](connecting-transitioning-to-acm-certs.md)\.
+For more information, see [Connect using SSL](#connect-using-ssl)\.

-The Amazon Redshift certificate authority bundle is stored at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)

 You can verify that the certificate that you downloaded matches the expected MD5 checksum number\.
 To do this, you can use the Md5sum program on Linux operating systems, or another tool on Windows and macOS X operating systems\.